MatthijsvanderPlas/dashboard/README.md

 - **Table overview** of all data ⇒ so as an Excel spreadsheet.
 You can decide for yourself how you want to structure the columns / rows:

->You can still filter in all the above ways
+> - You can still filter in all the above ways
->Add sort by data column
+> - Add sort by data column

 - **User Profiles.** By using Mockaroo you can retrieve objects with fake data in them.
 You can then add a profile for each student page and further enrich the fictitious students with:

 > - Last name